locustking/Level_2/README.md

 ###Stories into Tasks
 We turned those stories into Tasks using a Trello list, and assigning responsibility for each.
 Many tasks required research in order to complete, as we were integrating with the Amazon UK site now.
 In order to develop and work, using BDD and TDD, we've designed simple behaviors and tests, to drive incremental development and completion of the tasks.
-We continued to integrate a CD/CI framework using Jenkins, and tried our hand at also adding Selenium (didn’t work after a few tries).
+We continued to integrate a CD/CI framework using Jenkins, and tried our hand at also adding Selenium.

 ##Schedule:
 Playlist of all recordings we were able to save from this Sprint 4 of 4 Sessions are here (also in Schedule List in Trello): https://www.youtube.com/playlist?list=PLdSVN_Vqb9vqvCZk70RdhUglwB6wiBn-9